Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 JVM itself is platform dependent but it interprets the bytecode which is the platform-independent reason why Java is platform-independent. <br>
 JRE: JRE stands for Java Runtime Environment, it is an installation package that provides an environment to run the Java program or application on any machine.<br>
 JDK: JDK stands for Java Development Kit which provides the environment to develop and execute Java programs.
 JDK is a package that includes two things Development Tools to provide an environment to develop your Java programs and, JRE to execute Java programs or applications.<br>

+<h2>Java Terminology</h2>

+Class: A class can be defined as a template or blueprint that defines the properties (data fields) and behaviors (methods) of objects.
+Classes serve as blueprints for creating multiple instances (objects) of the same type.<br>

+Object: An object is an instance of a class.
+It represents a real-world entity or concept and encapsulates data (properties) and behavior (methods).<br>
+Method: A method is a block of code that performs a specific task.
+It is defined within a class and can be called (invoked) to execute its functionality.
+Methods may have parameters (input) and may return a value.<br>

+Inheritance: Inheritance is a mechanism in Java that allows a class (subclass) to inherit the properties and behaviors of another class (superclass).
+It enables code reuse and supports the concept of a hierarchical relationship between classes.<br>

+Interface: An interface is a collection of abstract methods.
+It defines a contract that classes can implement, specifying the methods they must provide.
+Interfaces allow for multiple inheritances in Java.<br>

+Package: A package is a way to organize related classes and interfaces.
+It provides a namespace to avoid naming conflicts.
+Packages help in modularizing and organizing code.<br>

+Exception: An exception is an event that occurs during the execution of a program, resulting in the disruption of the normal flow.
+Java provides a robust exception-handling mechanism to catch and handle such exceptions, preventing program crashes.<br>

+Static: The static keyword is used to declare a member (variable or method) that belongs to the class rather than the class's instances (objects).
+Static members are shared among all instances of the class.

 <h2>Explain public static void main(String args[]) in Java.</h2>
 Main_function